5 Reasons to Sue in Business Litigation

 2. Partner Disputes

 Partnership disputes can arise from a variety of circumstances – partners may disagree on how to operate a business or how to distribute profits, or one partner may find out that another partner has breached his/her fiduciary duties to the partnership.
-Because dissension among partners inevitably effects the success of partnership business, in most cases partners would benefit from entering mediation before filing suit.
-Nonetheless, where litigation cannot be avoided, attorneys can help the partners wind down partnership business, distribute assets, and satisfy pending obligations to help avoid additional litigation with third parties.
+Because dissension among partners inevitably affects the success of partnership business, in most cases partners would benefit from entering mediation before filing suit.
+Nonetheless, where litigation cannot be avoided, the best business litigation attorneys can help the partners wind down partnership business, distribute assets, and satisfy pending obligations to help avoid additional litigation with third parties.

-Oberheiden and McMurrey, LLP represents businesses of all sizes in complex commercial disputes.
+Oberheiden, P.C. represents businesses of all sizes in complex commercial disputes.
 Our team of former Department of Justice Trial Attorneys, former federal prosecutors, and experienced litigators have decades of combined experience representing business clients in both state and federal court.
-If you are facing a dispute and would like to discuss your options with a skilled litigation attorney, we invite you to call (888) 680-1745 or get in touch with us online to schedule a confidential consultation.
+If you are facing a dispute and would like to discuss your options with a skilled litigation attorney, we invite you to call 888-680-1745 or get in touch with us online to schedule a confidential consultation.

-Contact the attorneys of Oberheiden & McMurrey, LLP today for a free and confidential consultation.
+Contact the attorneys of Oberheiden, P.C. today for a free and confidential consultation.